nikolay-borzov/torrent-clean/README.md

 ## Known issues

 - Torrent files with names containing unicode characters (e.g. 𝗚𝗪𝗔 1.txt) cannot be parsed correctly.
+- Parsing torrent by hash can sometimes hang.
+It's better to pass path to torrent file.

 ### Built with